 - How to facilitate the game

 - How best to capture the outcomes

 Try for free

 - Sign up / login to Method Grid

-- Open our grid store
+- Open resources > grid examples

 - Copy our example grid into your grid library for free

 - Update it to your requirements

 - Pat yourself on the back